South Tyrone Hospital

 South Tyrone Hospital is a district general hospital located in Dungannon, County Tyrone, Northern Ireland.
 It is managed by the Southern Health and Social Care Trust.
-The hospital's emergency services have been reconfigured to operate as a minor injuries unit rather than a full accident and emergency department.

 History

 The hospital originated as the Dungannon Union Workhouse and Infirmary, designed by George Wilkinson, and opened in 1842.
 A fever hospital was added to the site in 1846.
-Over time, the infirmary evolved into what is now known as South Tyrone Hospital.
-In the 1960s, a distinctive red-brick tower block was constructed—a feature that remains prominent today.
+Over time, the infirmary evolved into South Tyrone Hospital and, in the 1960s, a distinctive red-brick tower block was erected—a feature that remains prominent today.

-Services and facilities
+Services

-South Tyrone Hospital offers a comprehensive range of services and houses several key clinical facilities for the local community.
-Recent refurbishments have modernised patient areas, improved accessibility, and contributed to more efficient patient management and care delivery.

-Management and leadership

-South Tyrone Hospital is managed by the Southern Health and Social Care Trust, which provides strategic oversight and operational leadership for healthcare delivery in the region.
+As well as the usual range of services provided by a district general hospital, South Tyrone Hospital has a minor injuries unit.